CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT: MGCLS images

 \section{MGCLS images}

-Here we report the images used in the paper to derive the radio halos and radio relics properties of the nine MGCLS clusters, once PSZ2G106.87-83.23 has been removed due to residual calibration artefacts.
-As they are retrieved by the survey website\footnote{\url{https://archive-gw-1.kat.ac.za/public/repository/10.48479/7epd-w356/index.html}}, for these targets we do not have any spectral information.
-Together with the radio map we report the X-ray images.
+Here, we report the images used in the paper to derive the radio halos and radio relics properties of the nine MGCLS clusters, once PSZ2G106.87-83.23 has been removed due to residual calibration artefacts.